-Interest rates for buying a home on the Palos Verdes Peninsula remained level this week .
+Interest rates for buying a home on the Palos Verdes Peninsula moved up a bit this week .
 The following are excerpts from the newsletter on interest rates published by HSH Associates :

 The following are interest rate quotes from John Alvin of American California Financial:

 30 Yr Fixed FHA

 3.500 4.633 Details